mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Graph_and_Relational_Databases.md

 # Getting Setup To Use Graph and Relational Databases

-I use several types of datastores in my work but for the purposes of this book generally and for this chapter specifically we can explore interesting ideas and lay a foundation for examples later in this book for using graph and relational databases using just three platforms:
+I use several types of data stores in my work but for the purposes of this book generally and for this chapter specifically we can explore interesting ideas and lay a foundation for examples later in this book for using graph and relational databases using just three platforms:

 - [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) for RDF data storage, [SPARQL queries](https://jena.apache.org/tutorials/sparql.html), and Fuseki's web interface to explore datasets.
 - [Neo4j Community Edition](https://neo4j.com/download-center/#community) for a transactional disk-based graph database, the [Cypher query language](https://neo4j.com/docs/cypher-manual/current/), and the web interface to explore datasets.
 If you prefer you can alternatively use [Memgraph](https://memgraph.com) that is fairly compatible with Neo4j.
 - [SQLite](https://www.sqlite.org/index.html) for transactional relational data storage and the [SQL query language](https://en.wikipedia.org/wiki/SQL).

+In technical terms, knowledge representation using graph and relational databases involves the use of graph structures and relational data models to represent and organize knowledge in a structured, computationally efficient, and easily accessible way.

+A graph structure is a collection of nodes (also known as vertices) and edges (also known as arcs) that connect the nodes.
+Each node and edge in a graph can have properties, such as labels and attributes which provide information about the entities they represent.
+Graphs can be used to represent knowledge in a variety of ways, such as through semantic networks and using ontologies to define terms, classes, types, etc.

+Relational databases, on the other hand, use a tabular data model to represent knowledge.
+The basic building block of a relational database is the table, which is a collection of rows (also known as tuples) and columns (also known as attributes).
+Each row represents an instance of an entity, and the columns provide information about the properties of that entity.
+Relationships between entities can also be represented by foreign keys, which link one table to another.

+Combining these two technologies, knowledge can be represented as a graph of interconnected entities, where each entity is stored in a relational database table and connected to other entities through relationships represented by edges in the graph.
+This allows for efficient querying and manipulation of knowledge, as well as the ability to integrate and reason over large amounts of information.

 ## The Apache Jena Fuseki RDF Datastore and SPARQL Query Server